soyart/soyart/README.md

 ### Henlo 👋

 I'm [@artnoi](https://twitter.com/artnoi).
 Read my blog on [artnoi.com](https://artnoi.com).
+I currently work at [Cleverse](https://cleverse.com) as a software engineer, developing its dApp projects.

-> 🎓 I went to a business school, but work as a self-taught back-end developer.
+> 🎓 I went to a business school, majoring in finance, but decided to get a job in tech.

 **My language of choice is Go, though I also intend to learn Rust.**